Woman (Kesha song): Critical reception

 Critics and fans alike praised the song.
 Rolling Stone called the song "funk-laden", while Business Insider identified the song as "funk-filled pop."
 USA Today hailed the song as "the feminist song of the summer".

+Accolades

 Commercial performance

 "Woman" debuted at number 96 on the US Billboard Hot 100 for the week ending August 5, 2017, selling 19,000 copies in the United States according to Nielsen Soundscan.
 Thanks to an array of dance remixes, "Woman" topped the Dance Club Songs chart on the issue dated December 23, 2017, becoming Kesha's third number one on that chart, and her first since "Timber" in 2014.
-As of December 13, 2018, "Woman" received a gold certification in the United States by the nation's RIAA (Recording Industry Association of America) for accomplishing sales and streaming figures of 500,000 units in the country alone.
+In 2024, "Woman" received a platinum certification in the United States by the nation's RIAA (Recording Industry Association of America) for accomplishing sales of 1,000,000 equivalent units in the country.

 Music video

-The music video for the song was released on July 13, 2017.
+The music video for the song was released on July 13, 2017 and was directed by Kesha and her brother Lagan Sebert.
+In the video, she performs at a dive bar in Delaware with glitter and confetti streaming.